rudyolsson/schedule-backend/README.md

 ## Description

 API for ScheduleMe, A progressive User friendly scheduling application

+### Dependant on PostgreSQL db running on port: 5433
+### https://github.com/rudyolsson/schedule-root - for the ROOT project/Docker

 ## Installation